 means lands adjacent to and framing a right-of-way.
+(Corridors are shown on Schedules 1: Urban System and 1c: Urban System - Corridors.)

 CRIME PREVENTION THROUGH ENVIRONMENTAL DESIGN (CPTED)

 means the proper design and effective use of the built environment which may lead to a reduction in the fear and incidence of crime, and an improvement of the quality of life.